-China announces tariff hike on $75 billion of US products
+Trump vows response to China tariffs on $75B of US goods

 Washington is pressing Beijing to narrow its trade surplus and roll back plans for government-led creation of global competitors in robotics, electric cars and other technology industries.

-The spiraling conflict has battered exporters on both sides and fueled concern it might drag down weakening global economic growth.
+The White House did not immediately respond to questions about what authority the president believes he has to order private companies to change their business practices.
+And it remained unclear hours after his tweets exactly what he had in mind.

+Trump was meeting Friday morning with his trade advisers, according to two people with knowledge of the situation.
+They were discussing various potential options, including the possibility of imposing a 25% tariff on all Chinese exports to America, one of the people said.
+They spoke to AP on condition of anonymity because they were not authorized to disclose details of closed-door meetings.

-Peter Navarro, who advises Trump on trade policy, tried to downplay the impact of Chinese tariff hikes.
+Peter Navarro, who advises Trump on trade policy, tried to downplay the impact of Chinese tariff hikes ahead of the meeting.
 He said they were “well anticipated” and would only strengthen Trump’s resolve.

 China’s government appealed to Trump this week to compromise in order to reach a settlement.